Mastering Multiple Choice Questions: A full breakdown to "Circle the Letter of the Best Answer"

 Q: What should I do if I have no idea about the answer?

 A: If you're completely unsure, systematically eliminate options you know to be incorrect.
-Then, make an educated guess from the remaining options.
+Consider this: then, make an educated guess from the remaining options.
 Avoid leaving any question unanswered, as a guess still has a chance of being correct.

 Q: Are there any patterns to the placement of correct answers?